Parson Russell Terrier

 Common Health Problems

 Generally, eye problems, deafness, and joint issues will plague this breed, especially joint issues that are generally well-known to be “small dog” joint problems, such as Legg Perthes.
+It’s important to maintain regularly scheduled checkups with a vet (especially as your dog ages into their senior years) to ensure that any potential health issues are identified and treated as early as possible.

 A healthy dog in general, it can live in excess of 15 years, among the highest on the dog life expectancy spectrum.